A contract may be executed by a company:

 The validity of an act done by a company is not to be called into question on the ground of lack of capacity by reason of anything in the company's constitution4.
-Where a person deals with a company in good faith, the power of the directors to bind the company, or authorise
+Where a person deals with a company in good faith, the power of the

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.